mxagar/design_patterns_notes/DesignPatterns_04_Behavioral.md

 In the present guide, the **Behavioral Patterns** are defined and examples are given.

+Behavioral patterns don't really follow any central theme:

+- They are all different.
+- Sometimes they overlap in their function, i.e., the goal they achieve, but the underlying mechanisms are different.

 Table of Contents:

 - [Design Patterns: Behavioral Patterns](#design-patterns-behavioral-patterns)